The-Dumb-Dino/Dinos-Hyperspace-Wrapper-for-Mac/README.md

 # Dino's Hyperspace Wrapper for Mac
+## About:
+A noob friendly solution utilizing wine to run [FTL: Hyperspace](https://github.com/FTL-Hyperspace/FTL-Hyperspace) and mods like [FTL: Multiverse](https://ftlmultiverse.fandom.com/wiki/FTL:_Multiverse_Wiki) on MacOS.
+Also able to run Vanilla FTL.
-Noob friendly Application to run FTL: Hyperspace on MacOS (Supporting x86 and ARM)
+(Supporting x86 and ARM)

 ## Installing FTL: